satyap54/Microservices-Architecture/README.md

 # Microservices Architecture

 ![](https://github.com/satyap54/Microservices-Architecture/blob/main/Microservices/Architecture-diagram.png)
+This is a project, which demonstrates Microservice Architecture Pattern Python's backend frameworks and RabbitMQ.

 #### Admin service (Django)
 Contains end-points to manage accounts and post data on the platform.
 The end-points enable admin to manage all the user-accounts as well as post data to other services.
 Users can use some of the end-points for authentication.